-In this simulation game, you are an air traffic controller at the approach radar of a busy airport.
+Endless ATC is a simulation game, where you are an air traffic controller at the approach radar of a busy airport.
 The goal is to guide the planes safely to the runways to get a high score.
 If you make no errors, the number of planes you have to control gets larger and larger.
 How many flights at a time can you handle?

-• Select a plane, give it a descend instruction (to about 2000 feet), guide it to the blue line at a large distance from the runway (somewhere between the blue circles), and clear it for an ILS approach, which means it will follow the line to the runway (given that the plane captures the line at a shallow angle).
+• Select a plane, give it a descend instruction (to about 2000 feet), guide it to the blue line at a large distance from the runway (there are arrows to help you), and clear it for an ILS (Instrument Landing System) approach, which means it will follow the line to the runway like in real life.
 It's also handy to check out the screenshots and the video.
-Try it!
-More detailed instructions:

 - the ILS mode of the plane is activated,

 - the plane has to be descended low enough to intercept the glideslope; the blue circles mark the heights of 2000, 3000 and 4000 feet,

 - the plane must intercept the ILS at a heading of 50 degrees or less with respect to the runway (in reality they use 30 degrees).

 • If you do this correctly you will gain skill points.
 You can also lose skill points when planes:

 - fly too close to eachother (generally: overlapping circles and altitude difference <1000 feet),

 - leave the airspace (outer grey circle), also if they are departures leave the airspace at or below FL100,

 • The amount of planes that you have to control is about the same as the amount of skill points you have: the higher the skill value, the more planes you have to deal with.
 You can also achieve 'goals' by landing a certain amount of planes in the correct way.

-• Challenge yourself even more by enabling crosswinds!
+• Challenge yourself even more by enabling crosswinds and thunderstorms!

 • Some planes have an additional tag, for example 'RD'; only these planes need to land on a secondary airport.